facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.60/deployment.md

 ## Testing Build Local

 It is important to test build before deploying to a production.
-Docusaurus includes a [`docusaurus serve`](cli.md#docusaurus-serve) command to test build localy.
+Docusaurus includes a [`docusaurus serve`](cli.md#docusaurus-serve) command to test build locally.

 ```bash npm2yarn
 npm run serve